 I learned pretty quickly that to earn real money from a side hustle, you have to choose your hustle wisely and you need to treat it like a legit business.

 Otherwise, your side hustle will turn into a glorified hobby.

 And if it’s a hobby making you nickels and dimes, you may as well invest that spare time in other things like spending time with your family outside of your 9 to 5.

-After earning peanuts initially from freelance writing and a few bucks from dog walking, I discovered how to position myself as a side hustler with a specific set of skills I could offer to a specific type of person that commanded good money and assignments that were worth my time.
+After earning peanuts initially from freelance writing and dog walking, I discovered how to position myself as a side hustler with a specific set of skills I could offer to a specific type of person that commanded good money.

 In this post, I put together four money lessons I learned in this process.

 Lesson #1: Stick to What You Know